Supplies:

 As we filled the balloon with Rock Pops, we came up with our hypothesis of the reaction the candies would have with the soda.

-Once the balloon was filled, we careful placed the balloon around the top of the soda bottle.
-Make sure the candies stay inside the balloon at this point.
+top of the soda bottle.
+Make sure the candies stay inside the balloon at

 Once the balloon is secure, lift the balloon up and allow the candies to fall inside the soda.